kent-map/kent/20c/ww2-doodlebug.md

        url="https://upload.wikimedia.org/wikipedia/commons/1/1f/Fieseler_Fi_103R_Reichenberg.jpg">
 <param ve-image centre="    " zoom="15">

-A map in ‘The Kent Messenger’ from the Summer of 1944 shows the extent of the bombing in the Kent Section of the South East of England, providing a visual explanation for the name ‘Bomb Alley’ that was given to Kent during the Blitz.[^ref2] Kent’s location en route to the more densely populated city of London, which was the Germans’ main target, meant that enemy bombers who ran out of fuel or were shot down before they reached London, as well as any bombs that fell short of their target, would fall on Kent instead.
+A map in ‘The Kent Messenger’ from the Summer of 1944 shows the extent of the bombing in Kent, providing a visual explanation for the name ‘Bomb Alley’ that was given to Kent during the Blitz.[^ref2] Kent’s location en route to the more densely populated city of London, which was the Germans’ main target, meant that enemy bombers who ran out of fuel or were shot down before they reached London, as well as any bombs that fell short of their target, would fall on Kent instead.
 The Roman Catholic Church in Sevenoaks sustained damage from a doodlebug which hit nearby South Park in July 1944.[^ref3]
 <param ve-image url="https://www.normandythenandnow.com/wp-content/uploads/2018/04/Map-showing-where-the-doodlebug-fell-in-kent-published-in-the-Kent-Messenger-newspaper.jpg" label="Where the doodlebugs fell, Kent Messenger, via https://www.normandythenandnow.com/wp-content/uploads/2018/04/Map-showing-where-the-doodlebug-fell-in-kent-published-in-the-Kent-Messenger-newspaper.jpg">
 <param ve-image centre="    " zoom="15">